During Charles Foster’s sophomore year at The Citadel, Shine entered to blaze a new trail

 “As hard as the [college] administration tries to work on these types of problems, in my opinion, it comes across better from those of us who were in the trenches with a man like Joe,” said Hargrove.

-Shine came to The Citadel after graduating from Charles A. Brown High School on the east side of Charleston in 1967.
+Shine came to The Citadel after graduating from Charleston’s Immaculate Conception School in 1967.
 Despite tough beginnings during his knob year both due to his race, and the rigor of the Fourth-Class System in general, Shine left a lasting legacy at The Citadel.
 He was a distinguished student, having served on regimental staff his senior year, and a founding member of the college’s African-American Society.

 “The truth is, Joe Shine’s example made the Class of 1971 a tolerant, understanding bunch, and for that we owe him a great debt,” said Hargrove.